Bernabéu (stadium): Concerts

 On 25 June 2014, the Rolling Stones became the third international artist (and rock band) to headline a show at the stadium, when they brought their 14 On Fire tour to a sell-out crowd of 57,416 spectators.
 Local rock icon Leiva opened for the English band.

 On 29 June 2018, the top 16 finalists of the ninth series of Operación Triunfo performed at the stadium in front of 60,000 people, as part of their Spanish tour.
 It was the second time, the first being in 2002, that the contestants of Operación Triunfo brought their tour to the stadium.

-American pop singer Taylor Swift performed at the stadium on 29 and 30 May 2024 for her global Eras Tour.
-Aside from being the first international artist to perform at the stadium in over a decade, Swift held the first concerts at the newly-renovated (for 2024) stadium, which has been outfitted with up-to-date technology to optimize the audience's experience at large-scale concerts, based on a comprehensive acoustic study.
+Taylor Swift performed at the stadium on 29 and 30 May 2024 for her Eras Tour.
+Aside from being the first international artist to perform at the stadium in over a decade, Swift held the first concerts at the stadium following the completion of its renovation, which included updated technology to optimize the audience's experience at large-scale concerts, based on a comprehensive acoustic study.
 Reem Abdalazem of Diario AS also noted that the concert's announcement marked "the first major event announcement for the newly constructed stadium."

-From 20–23 July 2024, popular Colombian singer Karol G performed four shows at the stadium for her Mañana Será Bonito World Tour, making her the artist with the most performances at the stadium.
+From 20–23 July 2024, Colombian singer Karol G performed four shows at the stadium for her Mañana Será Bonito World Tour, making her the artist with the most performances at the stadium.
 After announcing the first three shows from 20–22 June 2024, which sold-out in a matter of hours, the singer added a much-anticipated fourth show, marking the final dates of the European leg of her tour.
 Approximately 200,000 fans, at least, were estimated to be attending the four-night spectacle.
 The 2024 concerts at the stadium marked Karol G's first performances given in Spain in at least five years, since the earlier days of her career when she performed at small venues and festivals around the country.

 Luis Miguel performed in July 2024.

+Tennis

+During the 2026 Mutua Madrid Open tennis tournament, the pitch at the Bernabéu was temporarily deactivated and, for the first time ever, converted into a clay tennis court, allowing the players that were participating at the tournament to train at the venue.